circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 #### **`docker`** / **`machine`** / **`macos`** / **`windows`** (_executor_)

 An "executor" is roughly "a place where steps occur".
-CircleCI 2.0 can build the necessary environment by launching as many docker containers as needed at once, or it can use a full virtual machine.
+CircleCI 2.0 can build the necessary environment by launching as many Docker containers as needed at once, or it can use a full virtual machine.
 Learn more about [different executors]({{ site.baseurl }}/2.0/executor-types/).

 #### `docker`
 {:.no_toc}